Collection defense overview

 Requests for Admission are probably the most critical part of discovery, because if they are not responded to within 30 days, they are considered admitted.
 Creditors write their Requests for Admission carefully so that if the consumer doesn't respond to them, they will end up admitting each element of the creditor's claims.
 I've seen cases where the only evidence that the creditor put in front of the judge was the consumer's failure to respond to the Requests for Admission.

-Step 3 -- Filing the case with the court
+Step 3 -- Filing the Case With the Court

 In 2013, the court rules were changed to require that cases be filed with the court and brought under court supervision within one year from the date the Complaint was served.
 If the case isn't filed within the one-year time limit, it is automatically dismissed with prejudice and can't be re-started.
 The rules allow the parties to agree to extend this deadline, but there rarely is a reason for a defendant in a debt collection lawsuit to agree to extend this deadline.